 Files are attached to Confluence pages.
 See Upload Files to find out about attaching files to pages.

-Once attached you can download, delete and edit these files, for example if you need to upload a new version of the file, or change the page it is attached to
+Once attached you can download, delete, and edit these files.
+Confluence will also manage attachment versions when you upload a new file or change the location of the attachment.